UK lawmaker seeks assurance over Chinese bank concessions

-LONDON (Reuters) - Britain’s possible relaxation of rules for Chinese banks wanting to set up in London was called into question on Wednesday by the chairman of an influential parliamentary committee that scrutinizes the country’s finance ministry.
+LONDON, Oct 16 (Reuters) - Britain’s possible relaxation of rules for Chinese banks wanting to set up in London was called into question on Wednesday by the chairman of an influential parliamentary committee that scrutinises the country’s finance ministry.

 Lawmaker Andrew Tyrie wrote to the Prudential Regulation Authority - part of the Bank of England - to check it had been properly consulted about Tuesday’s announcement of steps to boost Britain’s role as an offshore hub for trading in China’s currency and bonds.